Monday 25 February 2013

 Hamilton’s silken singing voice is ever present, adding sparkle to the strength of these 10 succinct songs, one of the shortest records he’s ever released.
 Ever the prolific songwriter, it sounds as if Hamilton has really focused his attention on making Thumbtacks and Glue hang together as a whole.
 In the past, a Woodpigeon album would sometimes have the air of a spur-of-the-moment, cut-and-paste affair (Treasury Library Canada, his Polaris longlisted album, was a “between-album-album” that was never intended to be a “real” record); not so with Thumbtacks and Glue.

 This, I dare say, is Woodpigeon’s finest moment.

 This entry was posted on Monday, February 25th, 2013 at 7:00 am and is filed under DiSC of the WEEK.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.